Skatterbrainz/AzureStuff/README.md

 # AzureStuff
-Scripts for working with Azure spin up an Azure lab using a CSV parameter file to control the outcome.
+Scripts for working with Azure.

+Spin up an Azure lab using a CSV parameter file to control the outcome.